What is customer lifetime value and why should you care? Customer lifetime value is one of the most important numbers in all of business. Here's why:

 "The business that can spend the most to acquire a customer wins".

-If you don't know what value your average customer is worth to your business, how can you know know how much money you're able to safely spend?
-Doing these calculations will no t only tell you what the customer is worth to your business today, it will also get you thinking about a number of ways that you can improve the lifetime value.
+If you don't know what value your average customer is worth to your business, how can you know how much money you're able to safely spend on advertising?
+Doing these calculations will not only tell you what the customer is worth to your business today, it will also get you thinking about a number of ways that you can improve their lifetime value.
 How can you get more referrals, more repeat customers, higher first sales.
 What gets measured gets improved.

 Customer Lifetime Value (CLV) for Software as a Service (SaaS) Companies